Tenants

 First Month’s Rent

-Payable in advance of the Tenancy start date.
+Payable in advance at the commencement of the tenancy.

 Security Deposit